We-ppreciate/weppreciate-part-b-submission-readme/readme.md

 #### Google Cloud Storage

-Profile photos and award category photos were upploaded to GCS, and given public URLs.
+Profile photos and award category photos were uploaded to GCS, and given public URLs.
 We understand that in a commercial application this is not a desirable scenario.
 As the enterprise application would pull profile photos from Azure, through SAML SSO, and these profile pics were AI generated, there is no current privacy risk.

 #### bcrypt

 bcrypt has been deployed to handle salting and hashing of user passwords, in this case, applying the default 10 rounds of hashing.
 In the enterprise deployment, Azure SAML SSO is the security structure required by the client.

-Hased passwords are saved to User documents, to allow for comparison on routes where JWT is required to be supplied, confirming legitimate acceess to the endpoint.
+Hashed passwords are saved to User documents, to allow for comparison on routes where JWT is required to be supplied, confirming legitimate access to the endpoint.

 #### cors